brooklynrail/brooklynrail-platform/content/events-beta/2020/05/mckenzie-wark-with-john-cappetta.md

 title: McKenzie Wark with John Cappetta
 summary: Scholar McKenzie Wark and writer John Cappetta discuss creative life in the context of our new social reality.
+date: 2020-03-26 13:00:00 -0500
+end_date: 2020-03-26 14:00:00 -0500
+series: 8
 collections:
   - the-new-social-environment
+event_organizer:
+  - the-brooklyn-rail
 event_producer:
   - the-brooklyn-rail
-event_organizer:
-  - the-brooklyn-rail
 youtube_id: ex59SJJw6Bs

-date: 2020-03-26 13:00:00 -0500
-end_date: 2020-03-26 14:00:00 -0500
 event_platform:
   - zoom
+speaker_images:
+  - media: 2020/05/mckenzie-wark
 ---
 **McKenzie Wark**  (she/her) is a writer and scholar.
 She is the author of numerous books, including Reverse Cowgirl, Capital is Dead: Is this something worse?, Molecular Red: Theory of the Anthropocene, A Hacker Manifesto, among others.
 She teaches at the New School for Social Research and Eugene Lang College in New York City.